 Watts: Charging speed is determined by the number of watts the two devices can support for wireless charging.
-More watts means faster charging.
+More watts mean faster charging.
 Most units are limited to 9 watts or less.
 Currently, the maximum provided by certain charging pads and phones is 15 watts, but this is not common.
-Some devices gain extra watts through firmware upgrades; for example, the Apple iPhone X went from a maximum 5 watts for wireless charging to 7.5 watts when iOS 11.2 was released.
+Some devices gain extra watts through firmware upgrades; for example, the Apple iPhone X went from a maximum 5 of watts for wireless charging to 7.5 watts when iOS 11.2 was released.

 Many people choose to purchase a dual wireless charging pad that has more watts than they currently need.
 If the mobile device they’re using upgrades the wattage it can support, it can then take advantage of the higher-wattage charging pad.